stranck/ConvintoBot/README.md

 # ConvintoBot
 This Bot sends notifications to your Telegram Channel when a new YouTube video is uploaded (or made public).

-With the last update it also includes optional Twitch notifications for Live Streaming and the awesome **Subscribers Group Manager** function!
+With the last update it also include optional Twitch notifications for Live Streaming and the awesome **Subscribers Group Manager** function!

 ## Changelog